 Overview

-This guide outlines how to configure a guest Wi-Fi marketing portal with email capture on Cisco Meraki using SocialSign.in Go.
-You have two options: automatic setup (recommended) or manual configuration.
+This guide explains how to configure a guest Wi-Fi marketing portal with email capture on Cisco Meraki using SocialSign.in Go.
+You have two options: automatic setup using the Meraki Setup Wizard, or manual configuration in the Meraki dashboard.

 What You'll Need